-1. Each team is responsible for removing its raft from the river at the finish and then carrying it to its raft transportation vehicle.
-You are actively encouraged to design your raft to be as light as possible so you can easily carry it at the finish.
-Our marshals may be able to offer you some physical handling resource but this is NOT guaranteed.
-Unsealed barrels fill with water and large wooden struts become heavy when wet so please consider all weight reduction opportunities when designing your raft.
+- Each team is responsible for removing their raft from the canal at the finish and carrying it to its transport vehicle.
+The best idea is to design your raft to be as light as possible, so you can easily carry it at the finish.
+Our marshals may be able to offer you some physical handling resource, but this is not guaranteed.
+Unsealed barrels fill with water and large wooden struts become heavy when wet so please think about all weight reduction opportunities!

-2. Rafts shall comprise of two or more hulls that are held in position by struts or a platform.
+- Rafts shall comprise two or more hulls that are held in position by struts or a platform.
 Use of tyre inner tubes is permitted.
-A canoe design is NOT permitted.
+A canoe design is not permitted.

-3. To ensure stability and prevent rafts overturning, the inside distance between the outer hulls shall be a minimum of one metre.
-The overall length of the raft should be 4 metres long as a maximum, 2 metres in width.
+- To ensure stability and prevent rafts overturning, the inside distance between the outer hulls should be a minimum of one metre.
+The overall length of the raft should be 4 metres long maximum and 2 metres wide.

-4. To ensure the safety of other raft crews, rafts shall be designed in such a way that they do not have any dangerously protruding or sharp parts and shall be constructed from non-toxic materials.
-Any barrels or containers shall be completely clean both inside and out.
+- To ensure the safety of other raft crews, rafts must be designed such that they do not have any protruding or sharp parts and must be constructed from non-toxic materials.
+Any barrels or containers must be clean both inside and out.

-5. When outriggers are used, they shall at all times be in full contact with the water along their whole length.
+- If outriggers are used, they should always be in full contact with the water along their full length.

 7 For safety reasons paddles shall not be attached to crew members.

-8. For safety and timekeeping reasons it is important that the race marshals are able to identify all rafts at all race checkpoints.
-See point 9. below.
+- For safety and timekeeping reasons it is important that the race marshals can identify all rafts at all race checkpoints.
+See point 9 below.

-9. The allocated identification number of the raft shall be visible from front and both sides.
-It shall be clearly displayed above the water line in figures that are at least 230mm (9 inches) high.
+- The allocated identification number of the raft must be visible from front and both sides.
+It must be clearly displayed above the water line in figures that are at least 230mm (9 inches) high.
 (You will receive laminated identification numbers at registration on the day of the event).

-10. The crew shall be able to manoeuvre their raft into the canal without any additional external assistance.
+- The crew must be able to manoeuvre their raft into the canal without any additional external assistance.

 Useful contacts for equipment :-